From Death to Morning

+Reception

 Kirkus Reviews described the stories as not so much stories as impressions, lacking plots and scenarios, being more in the nature of "jottings and footnotes to journalistic episodes".
 Kirkus nevertheless praised the book highly, as a skillful and brilliant blended pattern, less uneven than his longer works.
 Bookseller Blind Horse Books characterized the collection as a whole as revolving around the passage of time, the inevitability of death, and the human experience of memory and loss, and how people struggle in approaching these aspects of existence.